 The Master of Arts in Marital and Family Therapy (MFT) is a professional graduate degree that equips counselors to offer concern and care for the whole person.
-It prepares you to excel in counseling, private practice, church, agency, or school settings.
+It prepares you to excel in counseling in private practice, church, agency, or school settings.
 As with most counseling degrees, this program offers skill-based coursework and practicum experience.
 You will be required to complete a minimum of 30 hours of personal counseling as part of your preparation for counseling others.
 Since this program is offered at a seminary, it also involves biblical and theological studies for the sake of connecting a Christian worldview and compassion to the counseling profession.
 While the curriculum satisfies California Board of Behavioral Sciences (BBS) requirements for Licensed Marriage and Family Therapists (LMFT), it also allows you the flexibility to obtain licensure as a Licensed Professional Clinical Counselor (LPCC) in and beyond California.

 Graduate in as few as three years